AGIBOT X1 OmniPicker Product Manual

 0.7s

-Communication protocol
+Communication Protocols

-24V
+24V DC

-3. Instructions of product installation
+3. Installation Instructions

-3.1 Packing list
+3.1 Packing List

-1. OmniPicker *1
+a.
+OmniPicker *1

-3.2 Instructions of X1 component operation
+3.2 Instructions

 S/N